About Us

 Our dedicated team of around 20,000 staff – our NCA Family – delivers healthcare excellence to over one million people across Salford, Oldham, Rochdale and Bury, as well as providing more specialist services to patients from Greater Manchester and beyond.

-The NCA team works to save lives and improve lives.
+NCA works to save lives and improve lives.
 By joining forces with the partner organisations who share our values, we’re committed to enhancing the health of our local communities.

 We also ensure we have the right people with the right skills in place to continuously improve the way people receive care, enabling resources, skills and expertise to be shared in the best possible way.